 Extracurriculars

-Alpha Chi Sigma, backpacking, bowling, orienteering
+Alpha Chi Sigma, orienteering